A-Zentrix/postasy2/CREDIT_FEATURE_GUIDE.md

-# Credit Feature Guide - Posterly Editor
+# Credit Feature Guide - Postasy Editor

 ## Overview
 The poster editor now includes a comprehensive credit system that allows users to easily add their business information to posters with clear, readable text formatting.